Buying a home is an exciting and significant milestone in one's life. However, navigating the…

-Once you have these numbers, you can determine how much house you can really afford.
-Keep in mind that just because a lender is willing to max out your mortgage loan, that doesn’t mean it’s a good idea.
+Once you have these numbers, you can determine how much house you can afford.
+Remember that just because a lender is willing to max out your mortgage loan doesn’t mean it’s a good idea.

 Once you’ve determined a realistic budget and searched for homes online, it’s time to get pre-approved for your mortgage.
 At Metropolitan Mortgage, we will review your overall financial picture and issue you a pre-approval letter you can take to your realtor.
-This is a more substantial document than a pre-prequalification letter in that we are telling the seller that you meet our standards for a loan, and the only thing left to do is find a suitable house.
-In today’s competitive Kansas City market, this is a tool that sets you apart from other buyers.
+A pre-approval letter is more important than a pre-prequalification letter because we are telling the seller that you meet our standards for a loan, and the only thing left to do is find a suitable house.
+This tool sets you apart from other buyers in today’s competitive Kansas City market.

 The contract is effectively a road map to closing.
-As your mortgage loan processes, you can check off the conditions of the approval, each one getting you that much closer to your new house keys.
+During the mortgage loan process, you can check off the conditions of the approval, each one getting you that much closer to your new house keys.

-A home inspection is typically ordered as soon as the contract is signed by both parties.
-Your real estate agent can order it on your behalf, or you can do it yourself.
-This inspection is completely separate from the appraisal, which simply assesses value.
-The inspector comes with their flashlight and coveralls and goes over every inch of the house, from crawlspace to attic, and may even get up on the roof.
-They’ll run the dishwasher and the HVAC to ensure they work properly, test the electrical system and validate it’s up to code, check the plumbing and pipes, the foundation, and anything else in the house.
-This costs about $400 on average, but can be more or less, depending on the age and size of the house.
-You can ask for repairs or financial concessions based on the results of the inspection.
+A home inspection is ordered by your realtor as soon as both parties sign the contract.
+Your real estate agent can place the order for the home inspection on your behalf, or you can do it yourself.
+This inspection is entirely separate from the appraisal, which assesses value.
+The inspector comes with their flashlight and coveralls and goes over every inch of the house.
+From crawlspace to attic, and may even get up on the roof.
+They’ll run the dishwasher and the HVAC to ensure they work properly, test the electrical system and validate it’s up to code, and check the plumbing and pipes, the foundation, and anything else in the house.
+The inspection can cost about $400 but can be more or less and depends on the age and size of the house.
+You can ask for repairs or financial concessions based on the inspection results.

 Lenders require an appraisal to confirm the home’s value is at least equal to the purchase price.
-The lender orders the appraisal and the appraiser is randomly selected from the lender’s approved vendor pool.
-This costs in the $495-$550 range, and you’ll pay that up front.
+The lender orders the appraisal, and the appraiser is randomly selected from the lender’s approved vendor pool.
+The appraisal costs $495-$550, and you’ll pay that upfront.

 The actual mortgage processing is “hurry up and wait” for buyers.
-The processor makes sure all the required documents are in the file, orders the title search, confirms your homeowner’s policy, and sends the file to the underwriter.
-The underwriter reviews the documents in the file and signs off on each condition of the approval, and may request additional explanations of collections or judgments in your credit file.
-If our mortgage bankers see any kind of “red flag” on your credit report, we’ll go ahead and ask for that explanation so it can go in the file before the underwriter gets it.
-Once the appraisal is in and the title search is cleared, the file is considered “clear to close” and the loan documents are prepared and sent to the closing agent.
+The processor makes sure all the required documents are in the file.
+They order the title search, confirm your homeowner’s policy, and send the file to the underwriter.
+The underwriter reviews the documents in the file and signs off on each condition of the approval.
+They may request additional explanations of collections or judgments in your credit file.
+If our mortgage bankers see any “red flag” on your credit report, we’ll ask for that explanation so it can go in the file before the underwriter gets it.
+Once the appraisal is in and the title search has been reviewed.
+Then the file is considered “clear to close,” and the loan documents are prepared and sent to the closing agent.

-Your Metropolitan Mortgage banker will provide you with a Closing Document several days prior to settlement.
-You can either design or wet sign (in ink and in person) this document at least three days prior to settlement.
-This is the final fee tally, and it should closely reflect the original Loan Estimate.
+Your Metropolitan Mortgage banker will provide you with a Closing Disclosure at least three days before settlement.
+You can either e-sign or wet sign this document and date it at least three days before closing.
+This is the final fee tally and should closely reflect the original Loan Estimate.
 The only things that should be markedly different are real estate taxes or buyer concessions.
-This document also lets you know how much money you will need at settlement, for both the closing costs and the remainder of the down payment.
+This document also lets you know how much money you will need at settlement, which includes the closing costs and the remainder of the down payment.

 Plan to wire the funds to the closing agent’s escrow account rather than bringing a certified check.

-Obviously, this is a quick rundown of the mortgage loan process.
-At Metropolitan Mortgage, our expertise is in the Kansas City area, so our team is ready to provide you with the best mortgage experience in the market today.
+This article has provided a quick rundown of the loan process.
+At Metropolitan Mortgage, our expertise is in the Kansas City area, and our team is ready to give you the best mortgage experience in the market today.
 Contact to learn more about our hands-on, local service.